richardvenneman/appsignal-docs/source/ruby/integrations/resque.html.md

 title: "Resque"
 ---

-[Resque](https://github.com/resque/resque) Resque is a Redis-backed Ruby library for creating background jobs, placing them on multiple queues, and processing them later.
+[Resque](https://github.com/resque/resque) is a Redis-backed Ruby library for creating background jobs, placing them on multiple queues, and processing them later.

 Support for Resque was added in AppSignal Ruby gem version `0.8`.